solidjs-community/solid-primitives/README.md

 -   createGeolocation
 -   createWorker
 -   createListener

-## Upcoming Primitives

--   createMediaQuery
+-   createMediaQuery [in progress]
--   createRAF
+-   createRAF [in progress]
--   createThrottle
+-   createThrottle [in progress]
--   createHistory
+-   createHistory [in progress]

+## Directives

+We're working on designing our directives library.

+## Components

+We're working on building out our components library.